We

 The

-next morning, we find out that Girlie is
+next morning, Kovack finds out Faraday's Girlie is

-by dressed in a high mini-skirt and go-go
+by uninterested, dressed in a high mini-skirt and go-go

 boots, Brent comments it took her three